Last updated 4 min read

 • Fully realize the harm of their misbehaviors.
 Exactly like smokers realize that smoke kills.

-• Realize that behaviour is discouraged and harmful, but don't have a will to resist the reward, just like people who only steal when nobody sees.
+• Realize that behavior is discouraged and harmful, but don't have a will to resist the reward, just like people who only steal when nobody sees.

 • Fail to see the implications and do it almost unconsciously.
 Just like how we endlessly scroll social network feeds.